pachyderm/pachyderm/doc/docs/concepts/data-concepts/provenance.md

 the historical data is the first place to look for proof of authenticity, as well as for possible prejudice or model bias against the applicant.
-Data provenance creates a complete audit trail that enables data scientists to track the data from its origin through to the final decision and make appropriate changes that address issues.
+Data provenance creates a complete audit trail that enables data scientists to track the data from its origin to the final decision and make appropriate changes that address issues.
 With the adoption of General Data Protection Regulation (GDPR) compliance requirements, monitoring data lineage is becoming a necessity for many organizations that work with sensitive data.